Teens arrested for vandalism in Chester also connected to school break-in, police say

 On Dec.
 5, Dec.
 7 and Dec.
 12, police and Chesterfield Fire Marshals were called to investigate several incidents where the property was damaged or set on fire.

-Two vehicles, belonging to customers, were set on fire at Allen Tire off W. Hundred Road on Dec.
-5. The owner, Gary Allen, said a week later (Dec.
+On Sunday, Dec.
+5, two vehicles, belonging to customers, were set on fire under the cover of darkness at Allen Tire off W. Hundred Road.
+The owner, Gary Allen, said a week later (Dec.
 12) several customer cars were also heavily damaged on their lot.

 Meanwhile, officers also investigated damage at Sibley’s Bar-B-Que (Winfree Street).